siccar/deploy_azure/README.md

 The following procedure should help you get Siccar up and running in your own Azure Tenant.

-The installation configured is suitable for test and build purposes, further refinements can and should be made for a scalable deployment.
+The installation configured is suitable for test and build purposes, further refinements can and should be made for a scalable and secure deployment.

 This procedure should be run using a computer with the follwoing tooling